ddev/ddev/docs/users/cli-usage.md

 Your project can be reached at: http://drupal8.ddev.site
 ```

-And you can now visit your working project.
+And you can now visit your working project by URL or just give the command `ddev launch`.
 Enjoy!

 ### Configuration files
 _**Note:** If you're providing the settings.php or wp-config.php and DDEV is creating the settings.ddev.php (or wp-config-local.php, AdditionalConfig.php, or similar), the main settings file must explicitly include the appropriate DDEV-generated settings file._